Spriggans12/DF_AdventureMode_Randomizer/README.md

 * -s <value> : Choose the status of your adventurer.
 Value can be either 'p' (Peasant), 'h' (Hero) or 'g' (Semigod).
 Default value is 'p'

+* -sex <value> : Choose the sex of your adventurer.
+Can be 'f' or 'm'.
+Defaults to a random value.

+* -race <value> : Choose the race of your adventurer.
+Can be 'human', 'dwarf', 'elf' or 'goblin'.
+Defaults to a random value.

+* -seed <value> : You can set the random generation seed with this parameter.
+It doesn't have much point.
+But here it is.
+Defaults to a random value.

 ### Examples